Dynamic Range Reduction via Branch-and-Bound: Experiments

 \section{Experiments}

-In what follows, we consider a numerical experiments and study the impact of our method on a D-Wave Advantage System 5.4 quantum annealer (QA).
-Three exemplary problems are considered: \BC represents $2$-means clustering, \SuS consists of finding a subset from a list of values that sum up to a given target value and \MRF consists of maximum a posteriori state inference in an undirected graphical model.
-All three problems have known \QUBO embeddings \cite{bauckhage2018adiabatic,biesner2022solving,mucke2019learning}.
+In what follows, we consider numerical experiments and study the impact of our method on a D-Wave Advantage System 5.4 quantum annealer (QA) and an FPGA-based digital annealer (DA)~\cite{mucke2019learning}.
+Three exemplary problems are considered: \BC represents $2$-means clustering, \SuS consists of finding a subset from a list of values that sum up to a given target value and \VQ aims for finding prototype vectors.
+All three problems have known \QUBO embeddings~\cite{bauckhage2018adiabatic,biesner2022solving,bauckhage2019qubo}.
 The specific setups are described in the Appendix.